The Happy Cat Site

 The Miralax cats take is the same product widely available over the counter at pharmacies and grocery stores.
 If your vet recommends it, you’ll be able to go and pick it up yourself, without a prescription.
 You can then administer it to your cat at home, with their normal meal.

-Is Miralax Safe For Cats?
+Is Miralax Safe For Your Cat?

 It can’t solve constipation where the volume of retained poop is too much to expel normally.
 If this happens, your vet might recommend manually removing the blockage under general anaesthetic.